AnnaWilliford/SWC_Fall2019_test/Lesson6_ReproducibleResearchR.md

 source: Rmd
 ---

 ## Reproducible research
 #### Reproducibility vs Replicability

 **Reproducibility**: a study is reproducible if the analysis is presented in a way that can be repeated exactly.
 **Replicability**: independent verification of the results of the original study.

-If the code and the data are available, anyone can run the analysis again and get the exact same result = **reproducibility** If the results of the independent study support the conclusions of the original study = **replicability**
+If the code and the data are available, anyone can run the analysis again and get the exact same result = **reproducibility**
+If the results of the independent study support the conclusions of the original study = **replicability**

 ### Reproducibility != Replicability

 > Reproducibility is important not because it ensures that the results are correct, but rather because it ensures
 > transparency and gives us confidence in understanding exactly what was done.

 > - [Roger Peng](https://simplystatistics.org/2014/06/06/the-real-reason-reproducible-research-is-important/)

 Replicating studies are much harder than reproducing them.
 Ensuring reproducibility is the least we can do to make a study the best it can be.

 To accomplish reproducibility we need to record every step of data manipulation and analysis (write scripts, do not execute your commands in interactive mode)

 ## Literate programming
 Literate programming is a way of writing programs that includes an explanation of the program's logic in a natural language together with computer code.

-**R package `knitr` allows us to implement both, reproducible research and literate programming by combining code with supporting text**

-## Literate programming

-Ideally, such analysis reports are _reproducible_ documents: If an error is discovered, or if some additional subjects are added to the data, you can just re-compile the report and get the new or corrected results (versus having to reconstruct figures, paste them into a Word document, and further hand-edit various detailed results).

-The key tool for R is [knitr](http://yihui.name/knitr/), which allows you to create a document that is a mixture of text and some chunks of code.
-When the document is processed by knitr, chunks of R code will be executed, and graphs or other results inserted.
+**R package [knitr](http://yihui.name/knitr/) allows us to implement both, reproducible research and literate programming by combining code with supporting text.** When the document is processed by `knitr`, chunks of R code will be executed, and graphs or other results inserted.

-This sort of idea has been called "literate programming".

-knitr allows you to mix basically any sort of text with any sort of code, but we recommend that you use R Markdown, which mixes Markdown with R. Markdown is a light-weight mark-up language for creating web pages.
+`knitr` allows you to mix basically any sort of text with any sort of code, but we recommend that you use R Markdown, which mixes Markdown with R. Markdown is a light-weight mark-up language for creating web pages.

 ## Creating an R Markdown file